ten3roberts/qf.nvim/README.md

 -- Hide linenumbers and relative line numbers
 -- Open the `quickfix` or `location` list
--- If stay == true, the list will not be focused require('qf').open(list, stay)
+-- If stay == true, the list will not be focused
+-- If auto_close is true, the list will be closed if empty, similar to cwindow require('qf').open(list, stay)

 -- Close list